25–100 Bed Hospital Registration Process in Nepal: Requirements, Cost & MoHP Approval Guide (2026)

 Human Resource Requirements for Hospital Registration

-Staffing a 25-100 bed hospital in Nepal requires a diverse team of healthcare professionals.
-The MoHP mandates specific staffing ratios:
+Every staff at a 25-100 bed hospital in Nepal requires a diverse team of healthcare professionals.
+The MoHP mandates specific staffs ratios:

 Medical Staff